Small amount of vegetable shortening and flour for preparing pan

 2 teaspoons baking powder

-- Preheat oven to 325 degrees F. Prepare one 10 inch Angel Food cake pan; lightly grease the pan with shortening and dust with flour.
+- Preheat oven to 350 degrees F. Prepare one 9 inch fluted tube pan; lightly grease the pan with shortening and dust with flour.

-- In a medium bowl, combine flour, baking powder, and salt; sift or whisk together to mix.
+- In a medium mixing bowl, combine flour, baking powder, baking soda, salt, cinnamon, and nutmeg; sift or whisk together to mix.
 Set aside.

 - In a large bowl of an electric mixer, cream the butter and sugar until light and fluffy.